Anthony John Mundella (journalist and educationalist): The School Board for London

 Despite his full-time work for The Manchester Guardian, Mundella's paramount interest was education.
-Since his time as Private Secretary to his uncle AJ Mundella during the period when the MP held the education portfolio in government, Mundella junior became immersed in the history of education, its principles and its administrative details, becoming "a veritable walking encyclopaedia, constantly consulted even by experts, and by protagonists on both sides of the subject".
+Since his time as Private Secretary to his uncle A. J. Mundella during the period when the MP held the education portfolio in government, Mundella junior became immersed in the history of education, its principles and its administrative details, becoming "a veritable walking encyclopaedia, constantly consulted even by experts, and by protagonists on both sides of the subject".
 Seeking to pursue his desire for educational reform and to better the lives of children, he eagerly took up an opportunity to be co-opted on to the School Board for London (colloquially known as the London School Board) when a casual vacancy arose following the resignation of William Lygon, 7th Earl Beauchamp.
 Mundella took his place on the Board, representing the Finsbury Division, on 23 March 1899.

 The Elementary Education Act 1870 created elected school boards in England and Wales, which had the power to build and run schools, and could compel attendance between the ages of five and thirteen.
 In London the board covered the whole area of the Metropolitan Board of Works, the area now known as Inner London.
 Mundella was to remain a devoted member for three years, being re-elected in 1900.
 He stood as a Progressive, allied to the parliamentary Liberal Party and also supported by some Labour activists.
 As well as being supporters of free, compulsory and non-sectarian education, the Progressives were much in favour of manual and physical training, the provision of secondary schools, swimming pools and gymnasiums, free school meals and the direct employment of labour.
 The Progressives were in the majority on the Board; their opponents, the Moderates, were supported by the Conservative and Unionist Party and were in favour of low rates, Bible-teaching in schools and voluntary sectarian schools.
-Mundella was Vice-Chairman of the Board's Works Committee and a member of the School Accommodation Committee.
+Mundella was Vice-Chairman of the board's Works Committee and a member of the School Accommodation Committee.
 He visited schools, encouraged teachers, interviewed parents and promoted both the efficiency of the work and the amenities connected with it.